oneapi-src/level-zero-spec/scripts/core/PROG.rst

 A device represents a physical device in the system that support Level-Zero.

-- The application may query the number devices supported by a driver.
+- The application may query the number devices supported by a driver using ::${x}DeviceGet.
 - The application is responsible for sharing memory and explicit submission and synchronization across multiple devices.
 - Device may expose sub-devices that allow finer-grained control of physical or logical partitions of a device.